microsoft/Windows-driver-samples/mtabow.md

 * TODO: Today Clips deployment is a little messy.
 We hope to clean this up by release TBD.
 * TODO: Today detecting prerequisites is not done well.
 We hope to remove some prerequisites (say, MVHV robocopy) and hope to add better detection of other prerequisites by release TBD.
 * TODO: Redundant copies of MVHV inside HLK.
+* TODO.
+Refine list of tests and targeting type.